Investigators say teen smuggled assault rifle into Georgia school in backpack before shooting

 Marcee Gray and other relatives on her side of the family have said they had sought the school's assistance the week before the shooting to get psychiatric treatment for Colt Gray.

-“I wanted Colt to be admitted to an impatient treatment," Gray told ABC News.
+“I wanted Colt to be admitted to an inpatient treatment," Gray told ABC News.
 "Colt was on board with it.”

 A school employee went to look for Gray the morning of the shooting, but confused him with a fellow student with the same last name and similar first name, police and a student said.
 By that time, Gray had had left his second-period algebra class, going to the bathroom instead of the front office, investigators said.